 A new book about the origins of our digital universe is getting wide news coverage around the globe.
 Historian George Dyson’s book is called Turing’s Cathedral: The Origins of the Digital Universe.
 Check out a recent interview with Dyson on MSNBC.

-Here’s how the book is described on Amazon.com: “’It is possible to invent a single… Read More
+Here’s how the book is described on Amazon.com: “’It is possible to… Read More

 Date: March 24, 2012 | Author: admin | Category: Turing Film | No Comments |

 The Association for Computing Machinery (ACM) has named Judea Pearl winner of the 2011 Turing Award, the highest honor in computer science.
 Pearl, a Professor at UCLA, developed two branches of calculus that paved the way for modern artificial intelligence.

 Pearl told US News & World Report, “I think the voice recognition systems that… Read More